The Three-Fund Portfolio — It’s all we ever need in the stock market.

 How do you split your money up between the three ETFs?

-We combine the three ETFs together based on how close we are to retirement and how much volatility (how much they go up and down) we can handle vs the gains they will make.
+We combine the three ETFs based on how close we are to retirement and how much volatility we can handle compared to the gains they will yield.

 Suggested Three-Fund mixes